Teenlife

 • Enhancing future employment opportunities

 Burrows emphasizes the importance of an intern’s attitude in the workplace.
 She calls this “Maximizing Opportunity,” explaining in a Lasell College informational pamphlet, “To make the most of an internship, a student needs to maximize the opportunity.
 Ask questions; show up on time; dress for success; take initiative.
-Prove to your supervisor that you are interested not only in your future, but the organization’s future.
+Prove to your supervisor that you are interested not only in your future but also in the organization’s future.
 Prove to your employer that you are worth mentoring and taking on responsibility.
 Every day matters.”

 Choose Experience Over Money

 Whether teens earn money or not, at the end of the summer, they will have experienced a work environment like never before.
-After an internship, your teen will be able to build a better resume, gain understanding of a particular career or profession, and have more confidence in their abilities.
-No matter how big the company is compared to the intern’s role, he or she is an important piece to the professional puzzle.
+After an internship, your teen will be able to build a better resume, gain an understanding of a particular career or profession, and have more confidence in their abilities.
+No matter how big the company is compared to the intern’s role, he or she is an important piece of the professional puzzle.

 Remind your teen to thank their employer and coworkers when their internship is completed!
 A colleague or boss during the teenage years will undoubtedly provide important references in the future.
 LWT